magepages/mpdocs/docs/google-analytics/index.md

 - **Enable**: Select **Yes** to enable the use of Facebook Pixel features.
 - **Facebook Pixel ID**:
-  - Enter Facebook's Pixel ID in the Facebook Pixel ID field to report and update website information.
+  - Enter **Facebook Pixel ID** in the Facebook Pixel ID field to report and update website information.
   - If left blank or incorrectly filled in, the Pixel ID will not report and update the website's information to Facebook.

 #### 1.5.
 Google Adwords Conversion Tracking (GTag)

 - **Enable**: Select **Yes** to enable the use of Google Tag Manager feature
 - **Google Adwords ID**:
-  - Enter Google Adwords ID into the Google Adwords ID field to connect to magento.
+  - Enter **Google Adwords ID** into the Google Adwords ID field to connect to magento.
   - If left blank or incorrectly entered the ID will not be connected to magento.